-Nursery Bommie is a coral peak that rises from 25 to 30 metres on Agincourt Reef.
+Nursery Bommie is a coral peak from 25 to 30 metres on Agincourt Reef.
 Here you will find soft corals, sea whips and sea fans.

 This Reef location offers a fantastic variety of marine life, including leafy scorpion fish, lionfish, trevally and barracuda.